 The number one thing that can make or break a photo is light.
 This applies whether we are talking about indoor or outdoor photography.

 As you work to become a better photographer, learning to see and use light well will elevate your photographs, leaving you even more proud to show off your work.

-Taking photos outdoors is wonderful as there is plenty of light available, giving you flexibility to lower that ISO and increase that shutter speed.
+Taking photos outdoors is wonderful as there is plenty of light available, giving you the flexibility to lower that ISO and increase that shutter speed.
 Plus, what better backdrop to capture photos of families or your kids than in the great outdoors?

 Below I’m sharing my favorite three ways to use light outdoors for better photos.
 Plus, I’m giving bonus tips for each type of light so that you can avoid simple mistakes and get to using these forms of light well right away.